-In the next section we will focus only on the agriculture sector, which currently represents approximately \sim 1-4 % of the total energy demand in the five partner countries (approximately \sim 1.5 -8 TWh per year).
-The potential reuse of abandoned wells by industry and municipalities is analysed in separate documents (TRANSGEO project Deliverables D 1.2.1 and D 1.2.3).
+In the next section we focus on the industrial sector, which represents 17-29 % of the total energy demand in the five partner countries (13 to 699 TWh per year).
+The potential reuse of abandoned wells for agricultural and municipal applications is analysed in separate documents (TRANSGEO project Deliverables D 1.2.2 and D 1.2.31).